 - Click the Delete button on the Home tab to erase selected files.

 Another confirmed fix for the procedure entry point error is to delete SweetFX files in the game’s folder.

 5. Rollback an updated graphics card driver

-- Right-click the Start menu’s button in Windows 10 to select Device Manager.
+- Right-click the Start menu and select Device Manager.

-- Right-click the discrete (NVIDIA or AMD) graphics card to select Properties.
+- Right-click the NVIDIA or AMD graphics card to select Properties.

 - Select the Driver tab on the properties window.

 - Next, click the Roll Back Driver option.